Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Methods

-To apply the synthesis model while also accounting for variability in both the statistical and mathematical models, we use the following procedure.
-First the NHANES data is resampled with replacement.
-Next the data is divided into positive and nonpositive regions.
-For the positive region, we fit the previous statistical model using the resampled data.
-This model is then used to predict SBP values for all observations in the positive region (i.e., ages 8-17).
-The mathematical model is then used to fill-in SBP for those aged 2-7 in the resampled data (i.e., the nonpositive region).
-This process is accomplished by randomly drawing SBP values for the corresponding age, gender, and height percentile specific normal distributions.
-Finally, $\mu$ is estimated by taking the sample-weighted mean of the predicted SBP values for all resampled NHANES observations.
-We repeat this resampling and estimation prcoess a large number of times (i.e., 20,000).
-These estimates are then summarized by taking the median as the point estimate and 2.5\textsuperscript{th} and 97.5\textsuperscript{th} percentiles as the 95\% confidence interval (CI) limits.
-Note that this procedure does not ccount for clustering in the NHANES design, so is likely to underestimate the true uncertainty.
+To apply the synthesis model while also accounting for variability in both the statistical and mathematical models, we use a resampling procedure that incorporates the NHANES sample weights.
+The algorithm for this procedure is described in Appendix 1.
+Briefly, the NHANES data is resampled with replacement.
+The parameters of the statistical model are re-estimated and used to estimate $E[Y \mid X^* = 1]$.
+Similarly, new imputed values are drawn from the mathematical model in order to estimate $E[Y \mid X^* = 0]$.
+These values are then used to estimate $\mu$.
+This process is repeated a large number of times (i.e., 10,000), and the different estimates of $\mu$ are summarized by the median as the point estimate, and 2.5\textsuperscript{th} and 97.5\textsuperscript{th} percentiles as the 95\% confidence interval (CI).
+This procedure accounts for the sampling uncertainty in NHANES as well as the uncertainty in the mathematical model parameters.
+However, this procedure does not account for clustering in the NHANES design, so this procedure likely is an underestimate of the uncertainty.

 As mentioned, the validity of this approach is premised on the mathematical model being built from accurate external information.
-While there are substantive reasons to believe this assumption to be reasonable, in this example the external information allows for a diagnostic procedure to indirectly check the validity of this assumption.
+While there are substantive reasons to believe this assumption to be reasonable, in this example the external information allows us to indirectly check the validity of this assumption.
 Here, the external information also included SBP distributions for those aged 8-17.
 Using this additional information, we compare the age-specific SBP values for those aged 8-17 between the statistical and mathematical models.
-To incorporate uncertainty, another resampling procedure is used to compare the difference between the age-specific SBP averages by model, which was again repeated 20,000 times.
+To incorporate uncertainty, the resampling procedure is used to compare the difference between the age-specific SBP averages by model.
 While we believe such a check to have utility, it should be recognized that this diagnostic cannot assess the applicability of the mathematical model for the nonpositive region.